bawlochoro/javascript-interview-questions/README.md

 ## Functions

-### What are the different ways to define function in javascript?
+### What are the different ways to define function in Javascript?
 ### What is the difference between function, method and constructor?
 ### What is the difference between normal function and arrow function?
 ### What is the output of the following: